bowmanjd/pstalk/slides/slides.md

 I often find myself in a software shop where I am the lone Linux person.
 So, if I am surrounded by Mac people, and I want to share a script, I will make sure it works in zsh, or whatever runtimes I can count on, such as Python or Node.

 If surrounded by Windows people, powershell is a great choice.
 They can just run it.
 And I can still develop it on my OS of choice.
+I often write a Powershell script on Linux and share it with Windows users.

 -->

 ---